digineo/texd/README.md

 - Total file size is measured in bytes, common suffixes (100KB, 2MiB, 1.3GB) work as expected.
 - To disable either limit, set the value to 0 (e.g. `--rp-access-items=0`).
 - It is an error to disable both limits (in this case just use `--retention-policy=keep`).
+- Currently, only the `dir://` (and `memory://`) adapter support a retention policy; the `memcached://` adapter delegates this responsibility to the Memcached server.

 ## History